 People with disabilities experience domestic or sexual violence at a higher rate than people without disabilities.
 Here are some of the grim statistics:

-If you ask 100 people - all of whom have a disability - if they are part of the "disability community," 98 of them would probably answer "no."
+If you ask 100 people - all of whom have a disability - if they are part of the "disability community," many of them would probably answer "no."

 There are several reasons for this.
 People with disabilities usually do not live in a neighborhood where they can easily gather to share stories and experiences.
 There are few religious gatherings, community centers, or coffee shops that cater to people with disabilities.